Muaad-M/Muaad-M/README.md

 ### 🛠️ IT & Network Support Technician

-Before transitioning into cybersecurity, I worked in a frontline IT support role, where I applied secure configuration practices and led initiatives to harden systems against common attack vectors:
+Before transitioning into cybersecurity, I worked in a frontline IT & Network support role, where I applied secure configuration practices and led initiatives to harden systems against common attack vectors:

 - Configured BIOS settings on student desktop machines to **disable USB ports**, mitigating the risk of malware infections via unauthorised flash drives.
 - Hardened web browser settings across student workstations to prevent storage of personal data, enhancing privacy and reducing data leakage risks.